19 Apr The Biggest Mistake Most (In)Frequent Flyers Make

 A: There are quite a few ways to get to your first award flight a bit faster.

 Occasionally, airlines offer extra miles on certain routes.
-Like this Austrian Airlines promotion where you get double the amount of miles on their flights to Hong Kong during a certain period (July 2016).
 You could find a list of all the latest promotions at FrequentFlyerBonuses.com

 Q: What is the best value I could get for my frequent flyer miles?